-For 2016-2017, three MSU History graduate students will be awarded Fulbright Doctoral Dissertation Research Abroad (DDRA) awards.
+For 2017-2018, two MSU History graduate students were awarded Fulbright Doctoral Dissertation Research Abroad (DDRA) awards.
 These prestigious fellowships provide opportunities to doctoral candidates to engage in full-time dissertation research abroad in modern foreign languages and area studies.
 The program is designed to contribute to the development and improvement of the study of modern foreign languages and area studies in the United States.
 The awards are highly competitive; DDRA funds about 10% of the proposals it receives.

 History’s DDRA winners were Jodie Marshall and Akil Cornelius.